Anna KolbjØrnsdatter Lodge #36

 Contact Us: Click on this link to contact us.
 Be sure to list our lodge if you want more information from us!
 Please allow seven days for a return message.
 Tusen Takk!

-Anna Kolbjørnsdatter Lodge, also known as Anna K, is the largest California lodge.
-Members are actively involved in the Scandinavian life of the Bay Area.
-The group actively participates in San Francisco's annual Norway Day Festival every May including troll skit performances, reading children's stories, multiple heritage booths, and participating on the Norway Day Board.
+Anna Kolbjørnsdatter Lodge, also known as Anna K, is one of the San Francisco Bay Area Lodges.
+Members are actively involved in the Nordic life of the Bay Area.

-Some of the lodge's varied Scandinavian programs are:
+Some of the lodge's varied cultural and summer Nordic programs are:

 - Summer Educational Field Trips